pakal/rsfile/CONTRIBUTING.rst

     $ python -m  rsfile.rstest.run_iobench

-Again, be aware of possible confusion between an installed and a "current dir" rsfile packages.

 BUILDING
 ++++++++++

-To build the rsfile package:
+To build the rsfile package, use the standard setuptools "build" command: https://setuptools.pypa.io/en/latest/userguide/quickstart.html

-    $ python setup.py sdist --formats=gztar,zip

-No need for `bdist_msi` or the weaker `bdist_wininst`: rsfile is pure-python
+Rsfile is pure-python, so buildings wheels is not necessary.